Paulina-Test/devops-lab-2/README.md

 # Overview

-It is used for testing pull requests, merging contributions, and practicing Git collaboration in Introduction to DevOps Lab 2.
+It is used for testing pull requests, merging contributions, and practicing Git collaboration in Introduction to DevOps Lab 2, completed in the third year of the Computer Science course at TU Dublin.